MQuy/mos/Expert C Programming.md

               // use for variable, not require
   ```
 - some of the operators have the wrong precedence like ==/!= higher than bitwise.
-  Long story short, early C has no separate operators for & and &&, & is intepreted as && when boolean is expected.
-Later, && was introduced and Dennis was afraid to change the precedence due to backwards compatibility.
+  Long story short, early C has no separate operators for & and &&, & is interpreted as && when boolean is expected.
+Later, && was introduced and Dennis was afraid to change the precedence due to backward compatibility.
 In retrospect, he said it would be better to just change it

 #### SINS OF OMISSION